 A small filing box will do the job of a cabinet and can easily be stored in a closet.
-You can also check out the ottoman filing cabinet that I feature in How to Create a Productive Office Space.
+You can also check out the ottoman filing cabinet that I feature in 10 Creative Living Room Office Ideas.

-There is very little that you need to put into your filing box.
-These things include tax forms for seven years.
+The things you want to file away include tax forms for seven years, bills that don’t have electronic options, and pay stubs.
 The IRS recommends holding on to these forms for at least seven years in case of audit.
-These include business taxes.
+These include business taxes and receipts.

-File away warranties for fridges, stoves, baby equipment, and any other warranty that is not related to big purchases like homes and cars.
+File away warranties for fridges, stoves, baby equipment, and any other warranty information related to house, cars, and other big purchases.

 Check out my post 11 Bullet Journal Cleaning Schedules.